Allergy-Calming Barrier Balm

 Why These Ingredients Work Together

-Raw shea butter provides rich conditioning and helps support skin's natural comfort while delivering vitamins A and E in bioavailable forms.
-Kombo butter contributes a dense, firm texture that helps the balm stay in place and supports a protective layer on skin.
-Baobab oil absorbs quickly without greasiness, contributing omega fatty acids that support skin elasticity and softness.
-Traditional coconut oil adds slip for smooth application and helps support the balm's overall texture and conditioning.
-Vitamin E oil extends shelf life while contributing antioxidant conditioning benefits.
-Together, they create a smooth, protective balm that conditions and helps shield skin from the outdoor environment throughout the day.
+Raw Shea Butter provides rich conditioning and helps support skin's natural comfort while delivering vitamins A and E. Kombo Butter contributes a dense, firm texture that helps the balm stay in place and supports a protective layer on skin.
+Baobab Oil absorbs quickly without greasiness, contributing omega fatty acids that support skin elasticity and softness.
+Traditional Coconut Oil adds slip for smooth application and helps support the balm's overall texture and conditioning.
+Vitamin E Oil extends shelf life while contributing antioxidant conditioning benefits.
+Together they create a smooth, protective balm that conditions and helps shield skin from the outdoor environment throughout the day.

 Hero Ingredient Benefits